kirame09/sparkpost-api-documentation/services/webhooks.md

 Update a webhook's properties by specifying its id in the URI path and use a **webhooks object** as the PUT request body.

-Note that batches currently queued for delivery to this webhook will not be affected by these modifications.
-For example, if you change the webhook's target URL, batches already queued for delivery will still be POSTed to the previous URL.
+<div class="alert alert-info"><strong>Note</strong>: batches already queued for delivery to this webhook will not be affected.
+For example, if you change the webhook's target URL, batches already queued for delivery will still be POSTed to the previous URL.</div>

-As described in "Webhooks Object Properties", a change to the _target_ value entails a test POST request to the URL given.
+As described in "Webhooks Object Properties", a change to the `target` value entails a test POST request to the URL given.
 If this request does not receive an HTTP 200 response, your request to the Webhooks API will fail with HTTP 400, and the webhook will not be modified.

 + Parameters
   + id (required, uuid, `12affc24-f183-11e3-9234-3c15c2c818c2`) ...
 UUID identifying a webhook